 Giant Revolt 2 2022 Cross Bike - Liv Devote 2 2022 Women's Gravel Bike

 Listed together as these are the male and female versions of the same bike.
-The Revolt and the Devote are more weighted to the off-road side of the gravel bike world with a knobbly tyre that comes set up tubeless 'off the peg' meaning you can run the tyre at lower pressures when on loose gravel and another benefit is less punctures with the sealant sealing up any small punctures from thorns and even some glass.
+The Revolt 2 2022 and the Devote 2 2022 are more weighted to the off-road side of the gravel bike world with a knobbly tyre that comes set up tubeless 'off the peg' meaning you can run the tyre at lower pressures when on loose gravel and another benefit is less punctures with the sealant sealing up any small punctures from thorns and even some glass.
 Revolt and Devote give excellent comfort through the tyres but an excellent quality aluminium frame and carbon forks for all day riding.
-Shimano Sora gearing and mechanical disc brakes complete an amazing all-round gravel bike.
+Shimano Sora gearing and mechanical disc brake set complete an amazing all-round gravel bike.
 For added versatility, these bikes are pannier rack and mudguard compatible.

 Merida Silex 400 2023 Gravel Bike